MicahElliott/vrod/README.md

-# Vim omnicomplete and Built-in Documentation for Racket
+# VROD: Vim built-in Racket Omnicompletion and Documentation

+Why browse HTML pages when you can view docs right in Vim with `K`?

 This plugin turns Racket reference docs into Vim help.
 That’s kinda’ weird, but works out well.
 Racket doesn’t have help built into its repl or source